Nuclear Power in Sweden

 A final underground repository (SFR) for operational (up to intermediate-level) radioactive waste and medical and industrial radioactive wastes has been operating near Forsmark since 1988.
 It has 63,000 cubic metre capacity and receives about 1,000 cubic metres per year.
 This is also one of the locations proposed by the local Östhammar community for a final high-level waste (HLW) repository.
 It is some 50 metres below the Baltic Sea.

 The CLAB interim repository for used fuel (treated as high-level waste) has been operating since 1985 at Oskarshamn, and its original 5,000 tonne capacityd has been expanded to 8000 tonnes to cater for all the fuel from all the present reactors.
 The used fuel is stored under water in an underground rock cavern for some 40-50 years.
 It will then be encapsulated in copper canisters with cast iron internal structure for final emplacement packed with bentonite clay in a 500 metre deep repository in granite.
 In mid-2009 about 5,000 tonnes of used fuel was at CLAB.

-Research at the Äspö Hard Rock Laboratory nearby has identified geological characteristics for this final deep repository.
+Research at the Äspö Hard Rock Laboratory nearby identified geological characteristics for this final deep repository.
 Site selection procedures from 2002 resulted in two municipalities voting to be candidate locations for a deep geological repository – Oskarshamn (Simpevarp and Laxemar) and Östhammar (Forsmark).
 Both these had been selected as having potentially suitable bedrock characteristics, after feasibility studies in eight municipalities.
 An April 2008 independent poll in both communities (N=900 in each) showed that 83% of Oskarshamn residents and 77% of those in Östhammar supported having the future repository in their own locality.
 Six neighbouring localities were also surveyed in 2008 and, while the majority of residents were in favour of a final repository in the neighbouring municipalities, support diminished as distance from ongoing nuclear power operations increased.

 SKB announced its decision to locate the repository at Soderviken near Forsmark in Östhammar municipality, on the basis of it having the best geology, in June 2009.
 In April it had signed an investment agreement with both volunteer municipalities specifying investment of SKR 2 billion (US$ 245 million) in the two, with the majority going to the unsuccessful bidder, which will thereby be disadvantaged financially.
 SKB applied for a licence to construct the repository in March 2011.
 It plans to begin site works in 2013, with full construction starting in 2015, and operation after 2020.